Preslav Borukov: Zalaegerszeg

 In August 2021, Borukov signed a contract with the Hungarian NB I club Zalaegerszeg for 1+2 years option for the club.
 Borukov made his debut against Újpest FC in the 75th minute where he provided an assist.
 He scored his debut goal for the club in the next league match against Paksi FC.

+Marítimo

+On 23 January 2024, Borukov joined Liga Portugal 2 club Marítimo on a two-and-a-half-year deal, for a reported fee of €200.000, with Arda Kardzhali keeping a 10% sell-on clause.

 International career

 Borukov is part of all youth teams of the national team of Bulgaria.
-In 2018 he is captain of the youth national team of Bulgaria under 19 years.
-The qualifications for the European Under-19 Championship are in the city of Sliven, where Bulgaria is in a group with Romania, Greece and Gibraltar.
-Borukov scored a hat-trick in the 5-0 victory over Gibraltar, but Bulgaria remained on "3rd" position and dropped out of the European Under-19 Championship in Armenia.
+In 2018 he was captain of the youth national team of Bulgaria under 19 years.
+The qualifications for the European Under-19 Championship were held in the city of Sliven, where Bulgaria was in a group with Romania, Greece and Gibraltar.
+Borukov scored a hat-trick in the 5-0 victory over Gibraltar, but Bulgaria remained in "3rd" position and dropped out of the European Under-19 Championship in Armenia.
+On 7 September 2023, he earned his first cap for the senior national team, playing as a starter in the 0:1 loss against Iran in a friendly match.
+He netted his first goal in the next game, scoring an equalizer in the 1:2 loss against Montenegro.